 Since we already had a bag of Macintosh apples withering away on the counter, I started there.
 I imagined that a lightly spiced batter would work well with the sturdy taste of quinoa, which can sometimes be a bit domineering in a crowd.
 For some reason (perhaps because quinoa itself is gluten-free), I decided the bars should also be celiac-friendly.

-What I ended up with was a light and moist cake, studded with raisins and sunflower seeds alongside thin shreds of apple and grains of quinoa.
+What I ended up with was a light and moist cake, studded with raisins (or another dried fruit) and sunflower seeds alongside thin shreds of apple and grains of quinoa.
 The cake is slightly chewy, slightly crunchy, with a tender crumb and pleasing spice.
-And because it’s fashioned from leftovers of both quinoa and apple, I thought it would be a perfect submission to the Leftover Tuesdays event, hosted by Project Foodie.
+Perfect.

 “Mum, you disappoint us.
 Raisins?
 You know we can’t eat raisins.
 But maybe you could pick them out for us. . . ”